Dictator747/Study-Buddy/README.md

 # Study-Buddy
-It is an App that combines both parental Control And Studies at the same time
+It is an App that combines both parental Control And Studies at the same time It is My first Project